wagtail/guide/docs/hosting-environment.md

 Deployment is handled automatically by Heroku.
 When commits are pushed to `main`, Heroku automatically begins building and deploying the site.
 This deployment only occurs _after_ CI has run and passed.

-Currently, only a staging environment exists, so `main` deploys to staging.
-Once a production environment exists, this will be updated.
+Currently, only a production environment exists, so `main` deploys to production.

 ## Access